 - The air supply in an airplane cabin contains multiple contaminants that carry potential harm to the sinus region.

-- The air on an airplane dryer than average, which works against the natural cleaning and moisture of the sinus mucous membranes.
+- The air on an airplane is dryer than average, which works against the natural cleaning and moisture of the sinus mucous membranes.

 - The changes in barometric pressure in the airplane cabin may also play a role in introducing bacteria into the sinuses.

 The study does show an association between frequent air travel and sinus problems, but it does not provide the actual cause.
-Additional factors that potentially play a role include disrupted sleep cycle or exposure to new environments.
+Additional factors that potentially play a role include disrupted sleep cycles or exposure to new environments.

 What to do if you are flying during cold and flu season?